-Housing associations sometimes allocate their properties from their own waiting lists and sometimes they request ‘nominations’ from us.
-A nomination is when we put names forward from our housing list to be considered for one of their properties.
+Housing associations sometimes allocate their properties from their own waiting lists.
+Sometimes they request ‘nominations’ from us.
+This is when we put names forward from our housing list to be considered for one of their properties.

-If you want us to consider nominating you to a housing association, you need to be registered on our housing list and tell us that you wish to be nominated.
-You also need to tell us which areas of Hull you would like to live in and we will only nominate you for properties in those areas.
+We can consider nominating you to a housing association.
+You will need to be registered on our housing list and tell us that you wish to be nominated.
+You also need to tell us which areas of Hull you would like to live in.
+We will only nominate you for properties in those areas.

 Direct nominations